Lynthar/Kalends/README.md

 ## Limitations

-- **Single user, by design.** No accounts, no permissions.
+- **Single user, deliberately.** No accounts, no permissions.
 The optional PIN keeps a curious housemate out and nothing more.
 Two browser tabs left open on stale data can overwrite each other.
 - **Not meant to face the internet.** Put it behind Tailscale or a VPN rather than a public port and a PIN.
-- **The database has to be on local disk.** SQLite locking over SMB or NFS isn't reliable enough to trust with your only copy.
+- **The database has to be on local disk.** SQLite locking over SMB or NFS isn't reliable; don't put your only copy of the data there.
 - **The interface is Chinese only.** There's no i18n layer, so the UI, and the CLI output from `restore` and `--health`, are all in Chinese.
 - **Search is a plain `LIKE`.** Fine for hundreds of rows; there's no full-text